 Whether it’s What is your greatest weaknesses? or Describe a time you made a mistake at work, that ‘weaknesses’ interview question is sure to induce sweaty palms.

-But recent research from scientists at University College London suggests that there’s no need to worry over admitting your weaknesses.
+But recent research from scientists at University College London suggests that there’s no need to worry about admitting your weaknesses.

 It turns out that people who voluntarily bring up their flaws when interviewing for jobs are more likely to be successful because they stand out from their rivals.

 But there’s a right and a wrong way to answer this question even if you are honest about your pitfalls.
 Read on to find out how to tackle that ‘weaknesses’ question in a job interview and provide an outstanding response.

 That ‘weaknesses’ question can be asked in a variety of ways, so make sure you familiarise yourself with the most common phrasings to make sure you don’t get caught off guard.

 - What are your weaknesses?

 - Describe a time you struggled at work.

 - What are your weakest skills?

 - What would your manager say you need to work on?